Semen storage | Stirling Cryogenics

 Stirling Cryogenics is able to advice farmers and co-operatives on how to improve the quality of the liquid nitrogen supply for use in artificial insemination.
 Additionally, advice can be supplied on the organisation of the AI centres and auxilliary equipment for liquid nitrogen storage.

-Stirling Cryogenics has developed a range of liquid nitrogen production plants named StirLITE and StirLIN.
-Production ranges from 2,5 up to 151 litres/hour.
+Stirling Cryogenics has developed a range of liquid nitrogen production plants named StirLIN.
+Production ranges from 60 to more then 3000 liters per day.
 The technology is based on the world-famous Stirling cryogenerators in combination with air separation using pressure swing adsorption (PSA).
 Typical benefits of the Stirling range are:

 - Fully automatic operation after initial starting by single switch

 - Quick start within 5 minutes to liquid production and consequently suited for intermittent use e.g. poor power supply

 - Low noise operation for use inside buildings

 - Low maintenance costs, maintenance intervals up to 6,000 operating hours

 - Proven longevity of at least 15 years.
 Well maintained plants have shown a technical life of over 40 years

 - Supply includes a liquid storage vessel with a sensor control to automatically start and stop the system thus maintaining a maximum of liquid nitrogen